llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class.rst

 Several methods in the ``KernelBase`` class are pure virtual and the derived kernel class must provide implementations of those methods.
 These methods take a ``VariantID`` argument and a tuning index.
-They include: ``setUp``, ``updateChecksum``, and ``tearDown``, and methods to run the different kernel variants.
+They include: ``setUp``, ``updateChecksum``, and ``tearDown``.

+Other methods in the code above, such as ``defineCudaVariantTunings`` are virtual in the ``KernelBase`` class and so they may be provided optionally by the kernel class for kernel specific operations.
+The ``define*VariantTunings`` methods specify which variants and define the tunings available for this kernel.

+Some other methods in the code above, such as ``runSeqVariant`` and ``runCudaVariantImpl`` are unique to each kernel but the names are expected by the boilerplate macros.

 While these method names are descriptive of what they do, we'll provide more details about them when we describe the class implementation in the next section.

-Other methods in the code above, such as ``setCudaTuningDefinitions`` are virtual in the ``KernelBase`` class and so they may be provided optionally by the kernel class for kernel specific operations.

 Lastly, any data members used in the class implementation are defined, typically in a ``private`` member section so they don't *bleed* out of the